Xauric/ResumeGuide/README.md

 # Missingno's Guide to Making Resumes That Don't Suck (Most of the time)
 A simple, no-nonsense guide for making resumes for job hunting in information security.

 I'm not claiming to be an expert by *any* means on this.
-But I've done the job hunting thing long enough, and have hired people at other organizations long enough, to know what looks good and what doesn't.
-Keep in mind, this is just my personal experience.
-I do not claim any responsibility for you getting or not getting interviews or jobs with what you do with the information here.
+Keep in mind, this is just my personal experience, and I wanted to share what's worked for me in my most recent job hunts.

 ## The first part of your resume: The Contact Information
 The first thing your resume should include should be: